• Skip to primary navigation

 Baked Latkes

-Baked latkes served on a white plate, topped with sour cream.
+Baked latkes are served on a plate with a serving fork.

 The ingredients needed to bake latkes.